Lukatze/internet-monitoring/README.md

 please note if you change the directorys you will have to edit the systemD service´s "ExecStart="

-moves the script into ~/.scriptes and the service + timer into ~/.config/systemd/user
+moves both script´s into ~/.scriptes and the service + timer into ~/.config/systemd/user

 after that it will start start the systemD timer as user